 - Peas: Or you can mix them into this dip with mint to serve on top of smashed potatoes

 - Cookies, candy, and chocolates to pass around

-- Pie, whipped cream
+- Pie (with whipped cream or ice cream)

 Stick with the basics or get fancy with custom cocktails!